Louvre Palace: Court house

 The Louvre has traditionally not had much of a judiciary role, since royal justice was strongly associated with the much older Palais de la Cité, and local judicial functions under the Prévôt de Paris, including torture and incarceration, were mainly located at the Grand Châtelet.
 In 1505, as the Châtelet underwent renovation works, its judicial functions were temporarily hosted in the Louvre.
 Given the castle's prestige it was deemed unsuitable for torture, which was instead carried out during that period in the Petit Châtelet.

-Under Henry IV, the Parlement de Paris was summoned by the king to hold sessions at the Louvre rather than at its traditional venue of the Palais de la Cité.
+Under Henry IV, the Parlement of Paris was summoned by the king to hold sessions at the Louvre rather than at its traditional venue of the Palais de la Cité.

 The Louvre again hosted a judiciary institution when the Conseil d'État was located there between 1824 and 1832.
 It was awarded the first floor of the Lemercier Wing On the western side of the Cour Carrée, and remained there until 1832.
 The painted ceilings of that era, installed in 1827, are still preserved with allegorical themes related to French history and legislation.

 The space to the south of the Lescot Wing's Lower Great Hall (now Salle des Caryatides), created by Pierre Lescot in phases between 1546 and the late 1550s and later remodeled, is known as the tribunal.
 This word, however, refers to its architectural setting, providing a monumental stand for the royal family to watch and dominate the functions held in the Great Hall, and not to a judicial role.